DataTalksClub/machine-learning-zoomcamp/10-kubernetes/06-kubernetes-simple-service.md

       ```
        - We can now apply the `deployment.yaml` to our kubernetes cluster: `kubectl apply -f deployment.yaml`
        - Next we need to load the docker image into our cluster: `kind load docker-image ping:v001`
-       - Excuting the command `kubectl get pod` should give the pod status running.
+       - Executing the command `kubectl get pod` should give the pod status running.
-       - To test the pod by specifying the ports: `kubectl port-forward pod-name 9696:9696` and execute `curl localhost:9696/ping` to get the response.
+       - Test the pod by specifying the ports: `kubectl port-forward pod-name 9696:9696` and execute `curl localhost:9696/ping` to get the response.
 5. Create service for deployment
    - Create `service.yaml`
       ```yaml